zackmdavis/Less_Wrong_Drafts/justice_cherryl.md

 >
 > "But it's true, Cherryl, I _am_, in the sense they mean—only have they ever told you in just what sense they mean it?"
 >
 > "No. They never do.
-They only sneer at me when I aske them what they mean by anything ... about anything.
+They only sneer at me when I ask them what they mean by anything ... about anything.
 What did they mean about you?"
 >
 > "Whenever anyone accuses some person of being 'unfeeling', he means that that person is just.
 He means that that person has no causeless emotions and will not grant him a feeling which he does not deserve.
 He means that 'to feel' is to go against reason, against moral values, against reality.
 He means ...
 What's the matter?" she asked, seeing the abnormal intensity of the girl's face.
 >